Kris-Sekula/EPROM-EMU-NG/KiCad Sources/README.md

 In version 1.6 I added some component description on silkscreen, no changes to tracks routing.

-1.7 intoduces a minor fix for a desing flaw as described in the ERRATA document - currently waiting for the PCBs before I recommnend moving to v1.7
+1.7 intoduces a minor fix for a desing flaw as described in the ERRATA document - currently waiting for the PCBs before I recommnend moving to this new desing.
+Since I was re-ordering the PCBs I also enlarged the holes for J1 as depeding on vendor of the connector in some cases the fit was very tight.